 - Physical documentation will not be required for loan approval.

 - e-KYC expedites the processing of the personal loan and quick cash loan applications, allowing for faster loan disbursement.

 - The verification process takes a few minutes for loan approval.
 As a result, you'll be able to secure rapid loan approvals.

 - You can also use eKYC to link your Aadhaar Card to verify your identification with just one ID.

 Paperless e-KYC has simplified the personal loan application process and cut the time it takes to approve a loan to just a few days.

 Do your eKYC with Afinoz

-For completing your Know Your Customer (KYC) requirements offline, you may need to submit the documents physically at a KRA or to send through the post.
+For completing your Know Your Customer (KYC) requirements offline, you may need to submit the documents physically at a KRA or to send them through the post.
 Such lengthy procedures may take at least 7 days to complete.

 With the efficient and reliable platform of Afinoz, you can complete your eKYC formalities within minutes.
 At Afinoz, we use all the modern security tools and ensure the utmost privacy of your data and documents.
-Be a KYC-compliant with Afinoz and carry out your financial transactions with utmost ease.
+Be KYC-compliant with Afinoz and carry out your financial transactions with utmost ease.
 Our services are available to you absolutely free of cost.
-If you have any query, feel free to call us at 0120-411-0376.
+If you have any queries, feel free to call us at 0120-411-0376.